Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

 # Docker based Raspberry Pi C tutorial

 In this tutorial, you begin by learning the basics of working with Raspberry Pi 3 that's running Raspbian.
-You then learn how to build C source code on host machine in a cross-compliation way.
+You then learn how to build C source code on host machine in a cross-compilation way.
 Last but most important, you learn how to deploy built binaries to Pi and how to do remote debugging.

 ## Configure your device